coachlopezm/Incident-Report-Analysis-DDoS-Attack-Mitigation/README.md

 ## Tools Used

-- Google Docs for reording my findings and doumenting the Incident Report Analysis.
+- Google Docs for recording my findings and documenting the Incident Report Analysis.

 ## Steps